ebi-ait/hca-ebi-wrangler-central/docs/ebi-wrangler-onboarding.md

 - Before beginning, you have to set up 2FOA security for your GitHub user.
 You can find the instructions on how to do so [here](https://help.github.com/en/articles/securing-your-account-with-two-factor-authentication-2fa).
 - Install [Git secrets](https://github.com/HumanCellAtlas/metadata-schema/issues/864)
+  - ensure you also add the AWS patterns to your global configuration `git secrets --register-aws --global`
 - Install the [pre-commit](https://github.com/HumanCellAtlas/metadata-schema/issues/1032) python package that is to be used only [within the](https://github.com/HumanCellAtlas/metadata-schema) `metadata-schema` repo.
 - It also makes things easier if you set up an SSH key.
 [GitHub's guide for adding an SSH key](https://help.github.com/en/enterprise/2.15/user/articles/adding-a-new-ssh-key-to-your-github-account).